2018 Chicago Metro Chapter Match Play Tourney

 - Once registration is over we will send out your bracket information and specific procedures for setting up your matches and for reporting results of the matches.

-- Prizes awarded at Recognition Event in November.
-Please arrange to be at the Recognition Event or have a friend pick up your Award.
+- Prizes will be awarded at the Kick Off in 2019.
+Please arrange to be at the Kick Off or have a friend pick up your Award.

 - Rounds need to be completed by:

 - Round One by June 11

 - Round Three by August 20

 Note: The information below may sound confusing but it is easier than it reads.
 When you play the first time, your opponent will help teach you how to score.
 Talk with your opponent before you come to the course about your “course Handicap” so that when you arrive, you both know your course handicaps.
 Have fun!